isomerpages/moe-yishuntownsec/_programmes/PDLP/Frequently Asked Questions.md

 ### School Policy

 **Will students need to bring the device to school everyday?**
 Students should bring their PLDs everyday as the PLD is intended for use during lessons.

 **Will students be able to charge the device in school?**
 All students are strongly encouraged to bring their PLDs home to charge every night.
 However, there will be a charging cabinet provided for emergency charging of PLDs.

 ### Funding and Other Support

 **Can students use their Edusave funds to purchase devices from vendors not engaged by the school?**
  Edusave funds can only be used for purchases facilitated by the school.

 **How do we support students under the MOE FAS and School-based FAS?**
- Please refer to the funding support guidelines here \[link to document on website\]
+Please refer to the funding support guidelines here \[link to document on website

  **Will funding be provided for Permanent Residents (PR) and international students (IS)?**
- Permanent resident and international students who require financial assistance may approach their schools for subsidies to reduce their out-of-pocket expenses.
+ Permanent residents and international students who require financial assistance may approach their schools for subsidies to reduce their out-of-pocket expenses.

 **Will students need to purchase software for their devices?
 If so, can these be paid for with Edusave?**
 The school will install the necessary software with enterprise licenses to enable use of software with students’ devices.
-Students need not pay for the purchase of software for their PLD.
+Students need not pay for the purchase of software for their PLDs.

 **How will students without internet access at home be supported?**
 Students from low-income households will continue to be supported for subsidised broadband under IMDA’s digital access schemes.
-More information on IMDA’s digital access schemes can be found at [www.imda.gov.sg/ha.](http://www.imda.gov.sg/ha)
+More information on IMDA’s digital access schemes can be found at https://www.imda.gov.sg/how-we-can-help/digital-access-at-home